Algomorph/ext_argparse/README.md

 `python3 -m estimate_hero_success.py -n="Samwise Gamgee" -lembr=25 -h=1.21`

-## Enum Type Support
+## Enum Type Support and Positional Arguments

-We can naturally extend the example above to use Enums:
+We can naturally extend the example above to use Enums and to make the hero's name a positional parameter:

 ```Python
 from ext_argparse import ParameterEnum, Parameter, process_arguments